idanieljana/ts-bootcamp/src/w-03/09-async/09-async.md

 Task:

 - Write a method using promises to get the list of director movies links.
-- Write a method using promises to fetch the url and parse it to json, refactor method getDirectors() from exercise 4
+- Write a method using promises to fetch the url and parse it to json, refactor method getDirectors() from previous exercise

-### Exercise 6
+### Exercise 7

 `Estimated time: 10-15 min`